 That’s a big “IF”.

 It is victim-blaming.
-I think everyone with back pain understands that they have to keep moving, to do physiotherapy and NOT to lie in bed all day.
+I believe most people who are living with chronic lower back pain understand that they have to keep moving, to do physiotherapy and NOT to lie in bed all day.
 That’s the standard of care.
-That’s what we all know how to do.
+That’s what we are advised by doctors and physiotherapists.
+We know this.
 For some of us, the pain is severe, it goes on for months, there IS a cause, be it disease, damage, or degeneration.

 And we also need medication.